UST-MICO/mico/docs/mico-core/java/io/github/ust/mico/core/broker/MicoApplicationBroker.rst

    :throws MicoApplicationNotFoundException: if the \ ``MicoApplication``\  does not exist
    :throws MicoApplicationIsNotUndeployedException: if the \ ``MicoApplication``\  is not undeployed
    :throws KafkaFaasConnectorVersionNotFoundException: if the version of the KafkaFaasConnector does not exist in MICO
-   :throws KafkaFaasConnectorInstanceNotFoundException: if there is no instance for the provided instance id
+   :throws KafkaFaasConnectorInstanceNotFoundException: if there is no instance for the provided instance ID
    :return: the existing \ :java:ref:`MicoServiceDeploymentInfo`\  with the new version

 updateMicoApplication